mkenney/docker-devenv/README.md

 script is available in the bash/ folder

 # NAME
-     devenv -- Manage ${CONTAINER_IMAGE} docker work environment containers
+     devenv -- Manage mkenney/devenv docker work environment containers

 # SYNOPSYS
      devenv [-t TARGET] [-p PATH] [-c] [command]

 # DESCRIPTION
-     The devenv utility is used to manage ${CONTAINER_IMAGE} docker containers to create a consistent bash-based shell environment.
+     The devenv utility is used to manage mkenney/devenv docker containers to create a consistent bash-based shell environment.

 # OPTIONS